Into the Wild Silence: Canoeing the Boundary Waters of Minnesota

-Personal Experience: After 4 trips to the Boundary Waters and 6 trips down the Wisconsin River I believe canoe camping has a slight edge on paddle board camping.
-The fishing and ability to bring a large cooler of fresh meat, cold beer, and all the kitchen essentials makes canoe camping very enjoyable.
-If you like minimalism and/or solo missions, paddle board camping will be one of your favorite ways to explore, rivers, lakes and waterways.
+Personal Experience: After four trips to the Boundary Waters and six down the Wisconsin River, I’ve come to believe that canoe camping has a slight edge over paddle board camping.
+The ability to carry a larger load including a cooler full of fresh meat, cold beer, and all the kitchen essentials makes canoe camping especially enjoyable.
+That said, if you value minimalism or love solo missions, paddle board camping offers a unique and rewarding way to explore rivers, lakes, and remote waterways.

 BIG 3: Tent / Bag / Dry Bags